 First, start with what you want your students to know and do.
 Introduce, build and apply.
 And, like any healthy diet, variety is the key and so use a range of pedagogies to teach your intended outcomes, assess, reflect and then try again.
-Oh, and make sure what students are thinking about remains at the forefront!
+Oh, and make sure what students are thinking about remains at the forefront when planning!

 - Clearly defined lesson objectives